LoafPickleWW/wen-tools/README.md

 See the list of [contributors](https://github.com/thurstober-digital/evil-tools/contributors) who participated in this project.

 ## Bounties
+Bounties will be paid out upon successful merge and approval of the Pull Request.

 * **Have Slider Track Color and Donate Button outline have Hex Code #f57b14** - 100A
 * **Integrate Crust IPFS Network to all Mint tools w/ Option to opt out and enter own Pinata Key** - 2000A
 * **Add an airdrop to multimint asset holders to Simple Airdrop Tool** - 500A